cyberbebebe/dmarket-transactions-poster/README.md

    Unix/Mac: `cp config/config.example.json config/config.json`

    Open config/config.json and fill in your accounts and telegram data.
 The file must start with `[` and end with `]`.
-Example file is inside config folder.

    Fields Guide:
    - dmarket_key: (Required) Your Private API key from DMarket.